4d/4d-for-ios/docs/Authentication.md

 * Create a Components folder next to the 4D database with the app's data.
 * Place the 4D Mobile App Server.4dbase component in the newly created Components folder.

-Let's see how to use it!
+Let's see how to use it !

 ## On Mobile App Authentification